 The blushing bride in her lily white gown.
-The proud groom in his shiny top hat and tails.
+The proud groom in his shiny top hat and coattails.
 And a wedding party that stretches on for miles.
 Throw in an ostentatious ‘Massa’, a few ‘maux vais lang’ guests, a coal pot, a breadfruit and the bride’s trousseau and you have the very elaborate and incredibly entertaining spectacle that is the Tobago Ole Time Wedding.

-As they spill out of the small village church and into the streets, the wedding party moves to the sweet twang of Tobagonian’s indigenous instrument, the tambrin.
+As they spill out of the small village church and into the streets, the wedding party moves to the sweet twang of Tobago’s indigenous instrument, the tambrin.
 For every few steps forward, they move a few steps back, demonstrating the intricate footwork of Tobago’s famous ‘brush back’, a dance that remains one of the island’s trademarks.